 - Secure or Insecure: Do they appear to worry about their move, or maybe show anxiety about getting far behind?
 Maybe they are just the opposite and show a high level of confidence in their abilities.

-This anger management activity can show a client how anger can build up inside a person.
-It can also show the client that when they feel an angry tornado building up inside of them they can use coping skills to help defuse the anger.
+4. Angry Tornado: This anger management activity shows a client how anger can build up inside a person.
+It also shows the client that when they feel an angry tornado building up inside of them they can use coping skills to help defuse the anger.

-Power Cards are highly visual and they contain short blurbs or lists of information that will help a child in various situations that he may come across.
+11. Power Cards: Power Cards are highly visual and contain short blurbs or lists of information that will help a child in various situations that he may come across.